Tebs-Lab/intro-python-for-machine-learning/lessons/05-ml-with-scikit-learn/02-exercise.md

-# Exercise: Exploring Data With Jupyter, Pandas, and Matplotlib
+# Exercise: Building Models With Scikit Learn

 This exercise is meant to help you practice: